varghatbn/IOS-ListenApp/README.md

 # IOS-ListenApp
-An IOS application to allow audio streaming with other devices
+An IOS application Written in Swift to allow audio streaming with other devices